Who We Are

 Equity

-The idea that everyone should have access to the resources and opportunities needed to succeed while taking into account the unique circumstances and needs of individuals or groups.
-It aims to eliminate barriers in distributing resources in order to promote equal outcomes for all individuals.
-Equity aims to address historical and systemic disadvantages and achieve equality of opportunity.
+The idea that everyone should have access to the resources and opportunities needed to succeed, while taking into account the unique circumstances and needs of individuals or groups.

 Inclusion Symbol.
 Three figures of different shades of blue and white with arms around each other.